Who betrayed Anne Frank? New probe launched by ex-FBI agent

 "There is simply far too much data available nowadays for a human brain to analyze," a spokesperson for Xomnia said in a statement provided by Proditione Media.
 "Our software allows [researchers] to search the data and visualize it new ways.
 This has already led to a few new traces."

-"The Anne Frank House's new investigation [in 2016] does not refute the possibility that the people in hiding were betrayed, but illustrates that other scenarios should also be considered," Ronald Leopold, Executive Director of the Anne Frank House, said in a statement to CNN.
+"The Anne Frank House's new investigation [in 2016] does not refute the possibility that the people in hiding were betrayed, but illustrates that other scenarios should also be considered," Ronald Leopold, executive director of the Anne Frank House, said in a statement to CNN.
 "We are pleased that 'Cold Case Diary' is also carrying out research into the arrest and following new leads, and we are interested to see the results."

 Pankoke, who was awarded a medal by the Colombian government for his success in tracking drug cartels, will be detailing the progress of the investigation online.
 He hopes to unveil the project's findings on the 75th anniversary of the discovery of the Frank family in hiding, on August 4, 2019.